ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Copter (not Plane or Rover).

-This command sets time, altitude, and distance limits for external control (GUIDED mode).
+This command sets the time, altitude, and distance limits for external control (GUIDED mode).
 When these limits are exceeded, control will return from GUIDED mode to the mission.
 Setting any of these parameters to zero will remove the associated limit.